 Evangelicals will be well-marshalled, and a high electoral turnout can be expected from this community.
 Their wish is to end to the separation of church and state in America.
 In more specific terms, the previously ignored evangelicals hope to impose their views on matters such as sex education and the reproductive rights of women on social liberals, and generally reverse the dilution of religious commitment.
 If Trump is elected, or somehow manages to seize office, and attempts are made to implement such policies, it is unlikely that social liberals, a massive demographic, will simply accept this as the will of the majority and play along, quietly planning for 2028.

 There is a certain historical irony relating to the turning away from ardent religion in the eighteenth century in Europe in that it was arguably caused by religious fervour.
 The filtering down of new sophisticated ideas to ordinary people is probably overstated as an influence on popular attitudes.
-Both the Reformation and the Counter-reformation asked people to think about religion a great deal, probably more than was compatible with everyday living.
+Both the Reformation and the Counter-reformation insisted people think about religion a great deal, probably more than was compatible with everyday living.
 The Counter-reformation promoted popular piety, devotion to the Virgin and various saints and, very much, the glory of a decidedly hierarchical and centralised church.
 Massive funds were invested in retrofitting Gothic and Romanesque churches to reflect the new priorities.
-Anyone who has spent time in Europe’s Baroque churches will recall a religious aesthetic somewhat hysterical and devoid of spiritual content.
+Anyone who has spent time in Europe’s Baroque churches will have noted a religious aesthetic become hysterical and devoid of spiritual content.

 Among the European Reformationists, the signature Protestant concern was salvation.
 Apart from being inimical to the social dimension of life, this acute personal focus, along with the vague yet demanding means by which eternal happiness could be secured, was a trigger for destabilising personal anxiety.
 Bunyan’s allegory Pilgrim’s Progress, which addressed the very question of securing individual salvation, is a bizarre document.
 It offers those who would be saved a path through life, marked by an unrelenting neurotic obsessiveness that left little room for the ordinary business of living: skittles, love, beer and work.